 The term minimally invasive is somewhat misleading and overused.
-It is still a surgery, and any surgery is invasive.
+It is still major surgery, and any surgery is invasive.
 The human response to injury includes discomfort, altered emotions, and a recovery period until healing occurs.
 Minimally invasive surgery can reduce, but not eliminate, these normal responses to the trauma of surgery.
 Minimally invasive surgery also does not mean risk-free surgery.
 Knee replacement surgery, regardless of technique, is associated with risk of infection, nerve injury, deep blood clots, premature implant loosening and failure, unexpected knee stiffness, continued pain, unpredictable medical complications, and even death.
 While these complications are uncommon, people undergoing knee replacement surgery need to be aware of them before undergoing any type of reconstructive procedure.

 Usually, minimally invasive surgery simply means performing a big operation through a small incision.
 In other words, the deep muscle injury is often unchanged, but the scar is smaller.
 Surgeons who perform at least 100 knee replacement procedures per year are most able to progressively begin shortening the incision, while keeping the procedure the same.
 Many orthopedic implant companies have developed special instruments and training for surgeons.
-Learning more about the procedure by reviewing the patient educational materials provided on an orthopedic company's Web site, such as Zimmer, Inc., can be helpful.
+Learning more about the procedure by reviewing the patient educational materials provided on an orthopedic company's Web site can be helpful.
 The Web site can help identify surgeons in the area who use a particular company's implants and are therefore qualified to perform the procedures safely.

 Considerable difference exists between most knee replacement procedures that are performed by making a shorter incision and the so-called quadriceps-sparing knee replacement procedure.